Ace Ventura: Ace Ventura: When Nature Calls

-During the second film, Ace attempts monasticism after a failed rescue attempt of a raccoon, only to be called out of retirement to investigate a missing sacred animal named Shikaka, although he has a severe fear of bats.
+During the second film, Ace attempts monasticism after a failed rescue attempt of a raccoon, only to be called out of retirement to investigate a missing bat named Shikaka, although he has a severe fear of bats.
 During meditation with the Abbot, he discovers Vincent Cadby who originally hired him to find the bat is the same kidnapper who wanted the war to happen so he can take control of the guano deposits there.
 His motive for hiring Ace was to have an alibi, that he tried to prevent the war.
 He thwarts Cadby's plans to have the two tribes go to war and returns the sacred bat.
 After the marriage between the Wachati chief's daughter and Tiny Warrior, Ace is eventually hunted down by both tribes, implying he had something to do with the princess no longer being a virgin.

 Family and Ace Irwin Ventura Jr.

 By the events portrayed in Ace Ventura Jr.: Pet Detective, it is established that after resolving his case in Africa, Ace returned to Miami and started a family.
 He married Melissa and they had a son, Jr., but Ace has disappeared somewhere in the Bermuda Triangle, and never appears in the film itself.
 However, Ace Jr. inherited his ability to discern trouble, which he must rely on when he must assist in finding his classmates' pets along with the missing animals and clear his mother's name when she is accused of the theft.
 Ace Jr. believes her innocence and seeks the help of his grandfather, Rex, to help him investigate the whole thing.
 They begin to suspect that one of his classmates was involved in the theft and with the help of A-Plus, Ace Jr. suspects that Pennington Jr. had been involved with Dr. Sickenger (who is insane).
 Sickenger is found to be innocent and he helps lead Ace Jr. along with Rex to the true culprit, Quinton Pennington Sr. After finding the animals in the Pennington family home, Pennington Sr. confesses to his crime, admitting that he stole the pets along with the famous animals because he was trying to keep his son happy.
 He eventually got fed up with his spoiled nature when he refused to be satisfied.
 Melissa is cleared of the theft charges and Pennington Sr. is arrested for his crimes.
 Ace Jr. is rewarded as a hero for his efforts.